-- a.
-Contact emergency officials by calling 911 to report the incident. - b.
-Remain with the individual(s) needing emergency treatment and cooperate with emergency officials, so long as it is safe to do so. - c.
-Meet with appropriate university officials after the incident and cooperate with any university investigation.
+1. Contact emergency officials by calling 911 to report the incident,

+2. Remain with the individual(s) needing emergency treatment and cooperate with emergency officials, so long as it is safe to do so

+3. Meet with appropriate university officials after the incident and cooperate with any university investigation.